Neuromodulator Overview

 woman receiving botox

-Having BOTOX at a MedSpa
+Having BOTOX at a MedSpa in NYC

 Medical spas offer treatments that qualify as “medical procedures.”
-This means that the law mandates that these medical procedures are performed or supervised by a doctor.
+This means that the law mandates that these medical procedures be performed or supervised by a doctor.
 However, though providers at a medical spa may be licensed to apply BOTOX, patients are usually happier with the results they achieve from a physician with many years of experience and training.
 Quality control can be a problem with some medical spas.
 The definition of “supervision” can vary widely from state to state.
 Patients at these medispas can be receiving treatments from a provider who has little to no training or experience, and the “supervising doctor” can be miles away, with no availability to help in case something goes wrong.

 Banner media